 Value of the Scholarships

-Two scholarships, for an amount of Rs.25,000 each, payable in two instalments, will support the students for 8-12 weeks in the fieldwork phase.
-They will be awarded to one female and one male student.
-For those applicants from outside of Delhi, they will also cover the cost of stay in PRIA for an orientation and reporting period at the commencement and completion of the fieldwork.
+Two scholarships, for an amount of Rs.25,000 each, payable in two installments, will support the students for 8-12 weeks in the fieldwork phase.
+The first installment will be released after the finalization of research proposal and plan for data collection.
+The second installment will be released after the submission of final research report.
+Scholarships will be awarded to one female and one male student.
+For those applicants from outside of Delhi, they will also cover the cost of stay in MFF for a week-long orientation prior to the commencement of the fieldwork.

 The scholarship is awarded to two full time students of MA Social Work.
 Students are selected from across India by a three-member committee consisting of academics and practitioners in the field of social work and related subjects.
 Students must be Indian citizens with a good academic record.
 They must show demonstrated and/or expressed interest in the specific topic for this year's award namely prevention of sexual harassment at workplace.
 This research can be clubbed with block field placement, where applicable.